Academic Integrity Hub at UBC Vancouver

 The goals of the Academic Integrity Hub are to support students and faculty in the implementation of the academic misconduct regulation.

-The diversionary process pilot for UBC Vancouver will commence with the Faculty of Science (Winter Session 2022/2023, Term 1) and is applicable to eligible cases committed in courses offered by the Faculty of Science with the exception of Vantage sections of those courses which are handled by Vantage College.
+The diversionary process pilot for UBC Vancouver commenced in Winter Session 2022/2023, Term 1.
+It is currently applicable to eligible cases committed in courses offered by the Faculty of Science, the Faculty of Arts, the Faculty of Applied Science and Sauder School of Business with the exception of Vantage sections of those courses which are handled by Vantage College.
 It is intended that further Faculties will be added through a staged rollout.

 Fostering awareness of academic